skip to Main Content

 Low, spot on, or high?

 If this were an air conditioner or heat pump, the answer would be low or spot on.
-That’s because Manual J heating and cooling load calculations always result in calculated loads that are larger than actual loads.
+That’s because Manual J heating and cooling load calculations result in calculated loads that are larger than actual loads.
 So at worst, you want to size to what the calculated load is.
+(I’ve undersized my own heat pump and it works just fine.)
 Does that hold for ventilation, too?

 Or should you go to the high side?
 Going higher than the air flow rate you actually want isn’t the same as oversizing a heat pump or AC.
 Oversizing a heat pump or AC would have some negative consequences on comfort and humidity control.
 Would oversizing an ERV or HRV also have drawbacks?